-Remember that the BH3 MO problem is a seven orbital problem.
+Remember that the BH three MO problem is a seven orbital problem.
 And so, we will go through and just look at these seven molecular orbitals in ascending energy from the lowest energy on up.

-This one is the lowest energy molecular orbital for BH3 as calculated using a modern quantum chemical package.
+This one is the lowest energy molecular orbital for BH three as calculated using a modern quantum chemical package.

-And what you can see is that since we are indicating the phase of the wavefunction by color there is only one phase to be seen.
+And what you can see is that since we are indicating the phase of the wave function by color, there is only one phase to be seen.
 This, of course, is a characteristic property of an s orbital.
-Remember that?

 You have one electron pair in here.

 Two of the six electrons in the valance shell of this molecule are in this lowest lying, most tightly held, most electronegative molecular orbital.

 You should be thinking in your mind just what was the next highest lying orbital that we had, and you will realize that this is an orbital formed from one of the boron p orbitals and a linear combination of two of the hydrogen wave functions.

 And let's see if you can recognize it based on what we did last time.
 Maybe I can reorient it to help in that regard.
 Here is a molecular orbital that can house a pair of electrons, one spin-up and one spin-down, and that is simultaneously bonding from that boron to this hydrogen, up here.

 And then there is a nodal surface, here, that is coincident with the nodal surfaces of the boron 2px orbital, using the same coordinate system that we were using last time.
 And so, the wave function changes sign as you pass through the boron.